antoniodecanini/doe-locais/README.md

   Doe Locais
 </h2>

-<p align="center">Doe Locais is a project created to help in any way during COVID-19.
-Your purpose
+<p align="center">Doe Locais is a project created to help in any way during COVID-19Your purpose
 is link together people who have a place available, to who peoples need a place</p>

 <p align="center">